 A safety construction inspector is responsible for overseeing safety procedures on construction sites and ensuring compliance with plans.
 Safety inspectors may also be the ones to make sure safety equipment is in place or measure pay quantities, depending on their level of experience.

 Safety officers will do inspections throughout all phases of a project, checking that safety measures are taken care of and making sure there are no violations of building codes and zoning laws.

 As mentioned previously, they’ll need to wear protective gear at times, too.
 For example, protective clothing is necessary since they’re exposed to hazardous materials such as lead paint and asbestos.

-The safety inspector checks to ensure that appropriate signs and barricades have been placed at construction sites and that utilities and utility lines are relocated correctly.
+The safety inspector checks to ensure that appropriate signs and barricades have been placed at construction sites and that there is a great plan for utilities and utility lines.
 A construction safety inspector also needs good organizational skills because they are responsible for inspecting multiple sites each day.
 Inspectors must plan their route in advance to avoid wasting time or leaving any location they’re responsible for unchecked.